Kimbatt/detria/DOCS.md

     template <typename T, typename Allocator>
     using Collection = std::vector<T, Allocator>;

-    // etc...
+    // Etc...
 };
 ```

 Template parameters:
 - `Point` - The point type used in the triangulation, more details about this in the next section.
 - `Idx` - The index type, which will be used when referring to vertex indices.
 You can use types like `size_t` instead of `uint32_t` if you have the indices in that format.
-Note that the number of points should be less than the max value of the type divided by 8, so e.g. 2^29 for 32-bit numbers, or 8192 for 19-bit.
-This is because internally, the same index type is used to store vertex-triangle relations, which can be 4\*triangle count, and triangle count is arount 2\*vertex count.
+Note that because a half-edge data structure is used (which uses two indices per edge), the number of edges in the result triangulation must be less than half of the max value of type (so e.g. 32767 for 16-bit numbers).

 Configuration:
 The configuration allows you to customize even more parameters of the triangulation.